A Joint Optimization of Buffer and Splitter Insertion for Phase-Skipping Adiabatic Quantum-Flux-Parametron Circuits: Introduction

 \section{Introduction}

 Computing performance has traditionally enjoyed rapid improvements in energy and area efficiency thanks to the shrinking of transistor sizes following Moore's law \cite{moore} in \textit{complementary metal-oxide-semiconductor} (CMOS) technology.
-However, after decades of consistent improvements in semiconductor fabrication, transistor sizes are reaching a practical minimum \cite{end_moore} and a performance ceiling for CMOS devices is approaching.
-This looming end to Moore's Law, coupled with increasing power densities and a practical limit on clock frequencies for CMOS devices, has driven the demand for emerging device technologies to provide energy-efficient performance improvements.
-Due to exceptional energy-efficiency, superconductive \textit{single-flux quantum} (SFQ) \cite{isvlsi2} logic devices have become a promising replacement for CMOS to provide ultra low power consumption in a range of applications from space to exasale supercomputing.
+However, after decades of consistent improvements in semiconductor fabrication, transistor sizes are reaching a practical minimum \cite{end_moore}.
+This looming end to Moore's Law, coupled with increasing power densities and a practical limit on clock frequencies for CMOS devices, has driven the demand for emerging device technologies to provide energy-efficient high-performance alternatives.
+Due to exceptional energy-efficiency and high frequencies, superconductive \textit{single-flux quantum} (SFQ) \cite{isvlsi2} logic devices have become a promising replacement for CMOS in a range of applications from space to exasale supercomputing.

 Cooled to 4.2K, Rapid Single Flux Quantum (RSFQ) devices operate at hundreds of GigaHertz with switching energy on the order of $10^{-19}$ J. However, RSFQ devices require constant DC bias currents which can lead to high static power dissipation.
 To address this, numerous superconductive designs have been proposed to minimize static power dissipation including efficient rapid single flux quantum (ERSFQ)\cite{ersfq}, efficient SFQ (eSFQ) \cite{esfq}, reciprocal quantum logic (RQL) \cite{rql}, low-voltage RSFQ \cite{lv-rsfq}, LR-biased RSFQ \cite{lr-rsfq}, and \textit{Adiabatic Quantum Flux Parametron} (AQFP) \cite{AQFP}.
 AQFP is amongst the most promising of these logic families.
-Avoiding the inherent static power dissipation issues associated with DC-biased RSFQ logic types, AQFP utilizes AC-bias currents to consume zero static power \cite{zero_static}.
-AQFP operates in adiabatic switching at a few GHz and achieves an energy delay product (EDP) at least 200x times smaller than other superconductive logic families and is only three orders of magnitude larger than the quantum limit \cite{AQFP}.
-Even accounting for the energy overhead to cool to 4.2K, AQFP still achieves two orders of magnitude advantage in EDP compared with state of the art semiconductor technologies \cite{cooling_overhead}.
+AQFP avoids the inherent static power dissipation issues associated with DC-biased RSFQ logic types, consuming zero static power \cite{zero_static}.
+It does this using AC-currents in superconducting wires to excite logic gates that act as both power and clock (see Fig.~\ref{buf}).
+Even accounting for the energy overhead to cool to 4.2K, AQFP achieves two orders of magnitude advantage in EDP compared with state of the art semiconductor technologies \cite{cooling_overhead}.
+Moreover, the recent breakthroughs in higher temperature superconducting operating at 25K \cite{HighTC} dramatically increase the range of potential applications for this technology.